pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

 ## Alternatives

 [pyimgui](https://pyimgui.readthedocs.io/en/latest/) provides
 battle-tested comprehensive python bindings for ImGui.
-I used (and contributed to) this project a lot.
+I worked with this project a lot, and contributed a bit to it.
 In the end, I had to develop a separate project, in order to be able to add auto-generated and auto-documented python modules.

 [Dear PyGui](https://dearpygui.readthedocs.io/en/latest/)
 ([repository](https://github.com/hoffstadt/DearPyGui)) provides python